AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module5/ex4.md

 ![ETL](./images/2wf30.png)

 You now need to join those 2 datasets.
 The way to do that is using a **Joiner**.
-In the Design menu, scroll down until you see the **Joiner** object.
+In the Design-menu, scroll down until you see the **Joiner** object.

 ![ETL](./images/2wf31.png)